ets-labs/python-dependency-injector/docs/introduction/structure.rst

 Providers
 ~~~~~~~~~

-Providers are strategies of accesing objects.
+Providers are strategies of accessing objects.
 For example,
 :py:class:`dependency_injector.providers.Factory` creates new instance
 of provided class every time it is called.
 :py:class:`dependency_injector.providers.Singleton` creates provided